nf-core/ampliseq/docs/usage.md

 Please note:

-1. May not be present in run/folder names
+1. Run/folder names may not contain the string specified by `--split`
 2. No underscore(s) allowed
-3. Enclose in quotes
+3. Must be enclosed in quotes
-4. The metadata sheet has to be adjusted, instead of using `run-sample`, in this example `runlinksample` is required
+4. The metadata sheet has to be adjusted, instead of using `run-sample` in the first column, in this example `runlinksample` is required

 ### `--phred64`